VinKarwal/ecommerce_app/README.md

 # E-Commerce App

-This repository contains an e-commerce app developed as part of an internship assignment at SNSilos.
+This repository contains an e-commerce app developed as part of an internship assignment at SN Silos.
 The app is built using Flutter and integrates with a custom-made API.

 ## Features